hmcts/et-pet-et1/app/views/guides/markdown/fees_and_payment_working_out_your_fee.md

 Read more about <a href="http://hmctsformfinder.justice.gov.uk/HMCTS/GetLeaflet.do?court_leaflets_id=4605" rel="external" title="employment tribunal fees for individuals">employment tribunal fees for individuals</a>.

 ### Group claims
-If you’re making a joint claim with other people against the same employer then your group will pay a single issue fee.
+If you’re making a joint claim with other people against the same employer then your group will pay one issue fee.
 The amount your group pays depends on:

 - the type of claim you are making
 - the types of claims the rest of the group are making